bateman/python_pyenv_poetry_template/README.md

 ## Documentation

-Run `make project/docs` for building the project documentation using `mkdocstrings`.
+* Run `make docs/build` to build the project documentation using `mkdocstrings`.
 The documentation will be generated from your project files' comments in doctring format.
-The documenation files will be stored in the `DOCS` directory (by default `docs/`).
+The documenation files will be stored in the `DOCS_SITE` directory (by default `site/`).
+* Run `make docs/server` to browse the built site locally, at http://127.0.0.1:8000/<your-github-name>/<your-project-name>
+* Run `make docs/deploy` to publish the documentation site as GitHub pages.
+The content will be published to a separate branch, name `gh_pages`.

 > [!NOTE]
-> You will have to edit the files `mkdocs.yml` and `.readthedocs.yml` to adapt them to your project's specifics.
+> You will have to edit the `mkdocs.yml` file to adapt them to your project's specifics.
+For example, it uses by default the `readthedocs` theme.

+> [!WARNING]
+> After the first deploy of the documentation site to your GitHub repository, you need to enable the Pages feature.
+Go to your repository' Settings > Pages, then select the `gh_pages` branch and save.

 ## Execution